-Kenway Corporation supports its FRP manufacturing capabilities with a full range of field services.
-From mobilizing a (2) person crew for a weekend emergency repair to managing a (60) person maintenance outage with a range of installations, linings, and repairs, Kenway has the personnel and equipment required to complete FRP field service projects on or ahead of schedule, under budget, and within the highest quality standards.
+Kenway Composites supports its FRP manufacturing capabilities with a full a variety of field services.
+These services could include mobilizing a (2) person crew for a weekend emergency repair to managing a (60) person maintenance outage with a range of installations, linings, and repairs.
+Kenway has the personnel and equipment required to complete FRP field service projects on or ahead of schedule, under budget, and within the highest quality standards.

-Kenway’s field service crews specialize in high quality rehabilitation of worn fiberglass, tile and steel vessels.
-We firmly believe that only 100% hand lay-up installation (no chopper gun application) provide the highest quality corrosion resistant laminates and the longest possible service life.
-Whether it’s a vat, pre-retention tube, tank, absorber, or any other piece of equipment requiring an FRP corrosion barrier or structural reinforcement, Kenway Corporation has the equipment and experience to restore your aging equipment.
+Kenway’s field service crews specialize in high-quality rehabilitation of worn fiberglass, tile, concrete, and steel vessels.
+We firmly believe that only 100% hand lay-up installation (no chopper gun application) provide the highest quality corrosion resistant laminates and the most extended possible service life.
+Whether it is a washer vat, pre-retention tube, tank, absorber, or any other piece of equipment requiring an FRP corrosion barrier or structural reinforcement, Kenway Composites has the equipment and experience to restore your aging equipment.
 See our “Field Linings” sell sheet for case histories.

-Purchasing your piping/duct system from a high quality manufacturer such as Kenway is only the first step in acquiring a low maintenance FRP piping/duct system.
-By selecting Kenway Corporation’s project managers to engineer the installation (including field measurements and hanger systems) and Kenway Corporation’s field service technicians to complete the field wraps, you can be assured that the installed system meets or exceeds the quality of the components delivered to the site.
+Purchasing your piping/duct system from a high-quality manufacturer such as Kenway is only the first step in acquiring a low maintenance FRP piping/duct system.
+By selecting Kenway Composites project managers to engineer the installation (including field measurements and hanger systems) and our field service technicians to complete the field wraps, assures that the installed system meets or exceeds the quality of the components delivered to the site.
 Kenway personnel can work with your onsite contractor and engineer or provide turnkey project management from design to start-up.
 See our “Piping Projects” sell sheet for case histories.

 Examples of our services include: